quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Usually it is expected that the PATH_ABANDON frame is used by the client to indicate to the server that path conditions have changed such that the path is or will be not usable anymore, e.g. in case of an mobility event.
-The PATH_ABANDON frame therefore indicates to the receiving peer that the sender does not intent to send any packets on that path anymore but also recommends to the receiver that no packets should be sent in either direction.
+The PATH_ABANDON frame therefore indicates to the receiving peer that the sender does not intend to send any packets on that path anymore but also recommends to the receiver that no packets should be sent in either direction.
 The receiver of an PATH_ABANDON frame MAY also send an PATH_ABANDON frame to signal its own willingness to not send any packet on this path anymore.